 However, just using this type of convolution does not allow the reproduction of morphological transformations, given that a spatial linear combination is still performed by this convolutional operation.
 To overcome this, all filters $W$ are first converted into binary and then used in the depthwise convolution operation.
-Precisely, this binarization process, referenced hereafter as max-binarize, activates only the highest value of the filter, i.e., only the highest value is considered active, while all others are deactivated.
-Formally, the max-binarize $b(\cdot)$ is a function that receives as input the real-valued weights $W$ and processes them according to Equation~\ref{eq:w_bin}, where $\mathds{1} \{ condition \}$ is the indicator function, that returns 1 if the $condition$ is true and 0 otherwise.
-This process outputs a binary version of the weights, denoted here as $W^b$, in which \textbf{only} the highest value (in $W$) is activated (in $W^b$).
-By using this binary filter $W^b$, the linear combination performed by depthwise convolution can be seen as a simple operation that preserves the exact value of the single pixel activated by this binary filter.
+This binarization process, referenced hereafter as max-binarize, activates only the highest value of the filter.
+Formally, the max-binarize $b(\cdot)$ is a function that receives as input the real-valued weights $W$ and processes them according to Equation~\ref{eq:w_bin}, where $\mathds{1} \{ condition \}$ is the indicator function.
+This process outputs a binary version of the weights, $W^b$, in which \textbf{only} the highest value in $W$ is activated in $W^b$.
+By using $W^b$, the linear combination performed by depthwise convolution can be seen as a simple operation that preserves the exact value of the single pixel activated by this binary filter.